 As part of this ongoing series on Teaching Romanticism we will consider the ways in which we lecture on and discuss individual authors, whether during author-specific modules or broader period surveys.
 I thought it would be particularly useful to hear about which texts educators use and in what context, whether they place certain poems or prose works against those of other writers, or use contemporary or modern theoretical texts, or something else entirely.
 For this strand of blog posts I invite academics across the world to share their advice and tips on any aspect that interests them about teaching Romanticism.
 Many thanks to all of those who answered my call through NASSR-L, The BARS Review, and elsewhere (lightly edited samples are reproduced with permission of the authors).
 Please do feel free to contact me with proposals for future subjects.
 We will be considering a range of writers, canonical and non-canonical alike, in the coming months.
-This twinned volume was guest-edited Kerry Sinanan.
+This twinned volume was guest-edited by Kerry Sinanan.

 Andrew McInnes (Edge Hill University): Teaching Jane Austen: Sense and Sensibility